DFHack/scripts/docs/gui/embark-anywhere.rst

 Any and all consequences of embarking in strange locations are up to you to handle (possibly with other `armok <armok-tag-index>` tools).

+The DFHack logo is not shown on the embark screen since it would hide the vanilla embark size adjustment widgets.
+Remember, though, that the backtick (\`) hotkey will bring up the in-game `gui/launcher` directly where you can run the command.
+For people with keyboards with difficult-to-access backtick keys, :kbd:`Ctrl`:kbd:`Shift`:kbd:`D` will also bring the launcher up.

 Usage
 -----